+Paper is marked as sustainable in our calculations only if we have confirmation that it is from the data owner.
 Metric: Paper use per revenues Definition: Paper use per million of revenues (in tonnes/£m) Boundaries: Informa Group Methodology: Paper use intensity is calculated by dividing the total paper use by total revenues in £m.
 Metric: Books and journals sent for pulping (A) Definition: Weight of book and journal stock written off and sent for pulping (in tonnes) Boundaries: Taylor & Francis operations worldwide Methodology: Each year, we dispose of books and journals that are unlikely to be sold.
 Some are donated to charities.
 Some are sent for pulping. - Books:

 The number of books sent for pulping is obtained from Taylor & Francis' Books Publishing team.

 Since 2021, we have been able to collect weight data for the books that were actually pulped, while in prior years, we used an average book weight.

 The weight data was collected from pulping reports which were provided by each warehouse's reporting system.
-The only exception is for some books in the US where weight data was missing.
-We calculated an average of all the books pulped in the US where we had weight data and applied that average to the books with no weight data.
-Data since 2020 has been calculated using an average book weight of 0.749 kg based on a stock report of thousands of books.
-Data reported prior to 2019 was restated as it was calculated based on an average book weight of 0.6778 (which was calculated using a much smaller sample of books). - Journals:
+We calculated an average weight per book pulped for each region and applied that average for books for which we do not have weight information:

+- US average weight: 0.86 kg

+- Singapore and UK: 0.65 kg

+- Australia: 0.66 kg

+- Journals:

 The number of journals sent for pulping and the average weight of a journal weight are obtained from Taylor & Francis' Journals Production team.
-We calculate the tonnage of journals sent for pulping by multiplying the number of journals by the average weight of a journal.
-(A) - indicates that the KPI is within the scope of external assurance in 2022.
+In cases where the exact weight of journals from the supplier is not available and the number of pallets is provided instead, we calculate the tonnage of journals sent for pulping by multiplying the number of journals by the average weight of a journal.
+(A) - indicates that the KPI is within the scope of external assurance in 2023.